MethodsDev/mdl-site/src/comp-docs/gcp-vms.md

 sudo bash /tmp/gcp-vm/setup.sh [/dev/sdb]  # leave the argument blank if not needed
 ```

 And then restart the instance with `gcloud compute instances reset [instance-name]`.
-Once it has restarted, you should be able to connect to jupyterlab.
+Once it has restarted, you should be able to connect to `jupyterlab`.

 ### Step by step version